zkrising/Tachi/docs/docs/user/stats/tachi.md

 	Every game needs to have a default rating algorithm.
 A default rating algorithm needs to work well on all scores from all skill levels.

-	This means that some more 'pro' oriented statistics cannot be the default.
+	This means that some more 'top player' oriented statistics cannot be the default.

 	Some games might not have *any* rating algorithms.
-If we dont have a good built-in contender for a default rating algorithm, we have to invent our own.
+If we dont have a good built-in contender for a default rating algorithm, we will have to invent our own.

 *****